-More than 100 VOYAGERS members have signed up to VOYAGERS Cabins, our peer-support groups of 4-8 people who meet in confidence for two hours each month to share their challenges in an intimate, private, non-judgmental context.
-They’re video meetings for now, but most Cabins are organised by location, to allow in-person meetings in due course.
-There is no cost to be a Cabin participant: we ask only that you commit time reliably, and that you respect your Cabin-mates’ confidences.
+More than 200 VOYAGERS members have signed up to VOYAGERS Cabins, our peer-support groups of 6-8 people who meet in confidence for two hours each month to share their challenges in an intimate, private, non-judgmental context.
+They’re video meetings for now, but most Cabins are organised by location, to allow in-person meetings.
+VOYAGERS makes no charge to be in a Cabin, but we ask participants to share the costs of an external moderator.
+We also ask that you commit time reliably, and that you respect your Cabin-mates’ confidences.

 What is a VOYAGERS Cabin?